4 things you need to know about the Korean counters and number systems

 E.g. = one thousand won; 개월 = six months; = ten minutes; 삼십 = thirty seconds; = two years; 비빔밥 인분 = one bibimbap.

-We hope we have shed some light on how the Korean number system works and how to match numbers and counters.
-You can learn more about counters and numbers in Korean in our online course.
+We hope we have shed some light on how the Korean counters and number systems work, and how to match numbers and counters.
+You can learn more about Korean counters and numbers in Korean in our online course.

 For more information on Korean language and culture, keep following the Go!
 Go!
 Hanguk blog and don’t hesitate to contact us about living and studying in Korea.